top of page

 Participant, 2018 Voices of Our Nation Arts Workshop (VONA), led by Elmaz Abinader

-Planning team and organizer, 2018 Queer and trans IPOC Conference
+Planning team and organizer, 2018 Queer and Trans IPOC Conference

 Awards, Fellowships, and Nominations

-2022 McKnight Writing Fellow
+2022 McKnight Writing Fellow selected by Ilya Kaminsky

-2021 Best of the Net Nominee
+2021 Best of the Net Nominee presented by diode poetry journal

 2019 Excellence in Teaching Fellow presented by The Loft Literary Center